willhaslett/covid-19-growth/README.md

 The Jupyter Notebook contains a stub demonstrating the use of `lmfit` with these data

-Cloning vs forking: no breaking changes to `etl.py` are anticipated, only additional features.
+No breaking changes to `etl.py` or `us.py` are anticipated, only additional features.

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.